zainabch123/api-express-database/part-2-extensions.md

 * `PUT` a pet without a required field
 * `PATCH` a pet that doesn't exist
 * `DELETE` a pet that doesn't exist

 An error is returned to the client with a suitable message and HTTP code.

+You can implement this logic yourself, or use another library such as [express validator](https://express-validator.github.io/docs/).

 ## Extension 4
 If not already done so, update your code structure to follow the example from Part 1 Extension 2.